Smallville Season 6

 Lost Season 4

-3 June 2008, terribly early in the morning
+3 June 2008, early morning

 Sick at home yesterday, I took some time to watch the season finale of Lost.
 I’d spend the next new paragraphs swearing, making gunshot noises, and otherwise causing a ruckus, but none of that really works over the internet.
 Suffice it to say, I really liked this season.
 I can’t wait for next season.
 It’ll be interesting to see how they do things now that – well, I guess I should stop right there.